$14,390,200 • 2,728 acres

 This scenic Hill Country ranch has nearly 600’ of topographical relief with a high point some 2,222 feet above sea level.
 The ranch is centered in the Seco Springs valley with another 4 primary and numerous side drainages feeding into it.
-The valleys are fertile bottomland with majestic trees and deep rooted grasses bounded extensive ridges, hills and canyons.
+The valleys are fertile bottomland with majestic trees and deep rooted grasses bounded by extensive ridges, hills and canyons.
 This diversity along with the riparian areas along the Seco and its tributaries offer extraordinarily productive habitat.

-Typical of this part of the Hill Country, the habitat includes oak juniper woodlands with incredible tree diversity including live oak, Spanish oak, shin oak, lacey oak, Texas Madrone, bigtooth maple, cypress, pecan, cherry, redbud, walnut and ash juniper.
+Typical of this part of the Hill Country, the habitat includes oak juniper woodlands with incredible tree diversity including live oak, Spanish oak, shin oak, lacey oak, Texas Madrone, bigtooth maple, cypress, pecan, cherry, redbud, walnut and ashe juniper.
 Additionally, diverse brush species, succulents and grasses also provide excellent habitat for wildlife.

 Juniper management has been in place on the ranch for years in the valleys, lower hillsides and some ridge tops; enhancing range conditions, habitat and spring flows.

 The ranch is set up for grazing livestock but is currently resting its pastures as part of its overall management plan.
 Ranch has adequate cross fencing, working pens, traps, corrals and barns for livestock and ranch management.

 This high fenced (most of it new in 2015) ranch is home to thriving populations of managed white-tailed deer, turkey, dove, some quail, seasonal waterfowl and varmints plus exotics including sika deer, axis deer, fallow deer, blackbuck antelope, aoudad and feral hogs.
 In addition, this area of Texas is a known destination for birdwatchers!

 Fourteen deer stands with electric feeders and hog fencing around each feeder.